xdNecron/TSVFilter/README.md

 ![Config menu screenshot](https://imgur.com/wAAMACj.png)

 > If you do not want to use a tolerance, leave the entry empty.
-You can unecheck the box but keep the text in the entries - the script will ignore them.
+You can unecheck the box and keep the text in the entries - the script will ignore them.

 After setting everything up, click ***Process*** and let the sript run.
 After it's finished, a pop-up message will be shown and output saved in ***<span>out.tsv</span>***.
 This file will be overwritten with new information each time ***Process*** is clicked, so make sure to rename or move the file to another directory.